farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 **SECRET = "YOUR_AWS_SECRET_KEY** ( AWS secret key )

-In addition, we need to create a SPARK session to run the `py-SPARK` language.
-Then create a `S3 Bucket` named `"udacity-dend/sparkify/"` where output results will be stored.
+In addition, we need to create a SPARK session within the 'python-environment' to run the `py-SPARK` script.
+We also need to create a `S3 Bucket` named `"udacity-dend/sparkify/"` where output results will be stored.
 Finally, run the following command on class room CLI `python etl.py`.

 ## `ETL Pipeline Steps:`